Becta

 Becta, originally known as the British Educational Communications and Technology Agency, was a non-departmental public body (popularly known as a Quango) funded by the Department for Education and its predecessor departments, in the United Kingdom.
 It was a charity and a company limited by guarantee.
 The abolition of Becta was announced in the May 2010 post-election spending review.
 Government funding was discontinued in March 2011.
 Becta went into liquidation in April 2011.

 Role

-Becta was the lead agency in the United Kingdom for promotion and integration of information and communications technology (ICT) in education.
+Becta was the lead agency in the United Kingdom for the promotion and integration of information and communications technology (ICT) in education.
 Becta was a company limited by guarantee with charitable status.
 It was established in 1998 through the reconstitution of the National Council for Educational Technology (NCET), which oversaw the procurement of all ICT equipment and e-learning strategy for schools.

 Policy

 Foremost among the 2005–2008 Becta strategic objectives were "to influence strategic direction and development of national education policy to best take advantage of technology" and "to develop a national digital infrastructure and resources strategy leading to greater national coherence."